How to buy the best fridge freezer

 Retro fridge freezers

 A colourful retro fridge freezer is a standout addition to any kitchen or utility room.
-Smeg is the best known name in this area, although there are plenty of other brands making retro-style fridge freezers, many of which are significantly cheaper.
+Smeg is, once again, the best-known name in this area, although there are plenty of other brands making retro-style fridge freezers, many of which are significantly cheaper.

 But chose carefully as many of the models we've tested are either a poor home for your food, or else have potentially unsafe flammable backing.